danwing/referee/draft-wing-settle-referee.md

 # IANA Considerations

-Register new .well_known URI for "referee" server.
+Register new .well_known URI for Referee server.

-TODO: service discovery to find Referee's DNS name.
+Register new DHCP option for Referee server.

 --- back